rectorphp/argtyper/README.md

-# Arg Typer - Fill param types, based on passed args
+# Arg Typer - Fill param types, based on passed values

-There are more known types in your project then it meets the eye.
+There are many known types in your project then meets the eye.
 This tool detects real passed types in method/function calls using PHPStan.

 ```php
 $this->hotelOverview->makeRoomVailable(324);